 In-class oral/listening performance & home assignments

-To successfully complete the course, please take note that the End Grade of the course is established by determining the weighted average of the all the components of assessment including quizzes, class participation, home assignments, written exam, oral exam, listening test etc.
+To successfully complete the course, please take note that the End Grade of the course is established by determining the weighted average of all assessment components.

 The End Grade needs to be a 6.0 or higher to pass the course.

 If the End Grade is insufficient (lower than a 6.0), there is a possibility of retaking the full 80% of the exam material (reading, writing, speaking, and listening).
 No resit for the tutorial (participation) is possible.

 Please consult the Course and Examination Regulations 2018 – 2019.

 How and when an exam review takes place will be determined by the examiner.
 This review will be within 30 days after official publication of exam results.